 This simple oatmeal spray is a terrific starting point if your dog has mild itching from dry skin or minor irritations.
 It’s free from parabens, dyes, and cruelty, and the oatmeal base is gentle enough to use as often as needed.
 Many owners keep a bottle on hand for quick relief after walks or during seasonal changes.

-The spray works best when massaged into the skin.
-A chocolate lab owner with redness and scabs on the belly saw improvement after the first use.
+The spray works best when massaged into the skin, and some owners report their dog’s minor redness looked calmer after a few applications.
 Others mention that the pleasant, non‑medicinal smell makes it easy to use.
 However, some users caution that the bottle claims “for dogs only” despite online listings saying it’s for cats too — so verify for your pet.

 If you’re on a tight budget or just want a gentle, natural spray for everyday maintenance, Naturél Promise delivers exactly that.
 It won’t solve severe hot spots or allergies, but for basic itch prevention and dry skin, it’s a solid choice.